openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_base/README.md

 *   BGP routes advertised from ATE:port1,port2 must have 1 nexthop.
 *   IS-IS routes advertised from ATE:port3 must have one next hop.
 *   BGP routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   Verify afts prefix entries using the path mentioned in the paths section of this test plan.

 ## AFT-1.1.2: AFT Base Link Down scenario 2